maefahluang-uni/01-network-Tony31rg/README.md

 ```
   Your thought here...
+ To run MockWebServer on a different port, simply change the port number passed to its constructor.
+To run more than two instances, create additional threads with unique port numbers.
+The HTML content in the response can be customized by modifying the HTML string, allowing the inclusion of tables, text, images, and other elements.
+Running multiple instances is beneficial for load distribution, parallel testing, scalability, and separating different services or features for better system organization and performance.
 ```
 **Please push the code back to Github to submit this lab** After you push, ensure you have green checkmark on the repository.